Microsoft Windows - IT Services support statement

 IT Services provides support for computers running the following versions of MS Windows on the Trinity data network in offices and labs:

-*IT Services provides support for Windows 10 version 1703 and other earlier versions which Microsoft are still providing software updates for.
-Windows 10 versions 1507 and 1511 are no longer supported by Microsoft and so to ensure the security of your data and Trinity's IT systems, those using Windows 10 Pro must be running a later version of Windows 10.
-See Microsoft's Windows 10 release information page for further details.
+Windows 10 version 1507, version 1511 and version 1607 are no longer supported by Microsoft and so to ensure the security of your data and Trinity's IT systems, those using Windows 10 Pro must be running a later version of Windows 10.
+If you need to upgrade your version of Windows 10 Pro from one of these earlier versions then please contact the IT Service Desk who can provide you with the instructions on how to upgrade to the latest supported version.

 There is no support for the Home Basic, Home Premium, Ultimate and Enterprise versions of Windows 7, 8 or 10, nor Windows RT, Windows 10 S, Windows 10 Pro for Workstations or Windows 10 Pro Education, as these cannot be centrally managed on the Trinity data network in offices and labs.
 There is also no support for older versions of Windows such as Windows XP or Windows Vista, which are no long supported by Microsoft (see the Microsoft Windows support models).